remisansfamine/born-to-walk/README.md

 ```

 When the crossover is completed, a mutation of this new child is performed according to a mutation rate.
-Each neuron weight has a chance to mutate according to the mutation rate, if a neuron is mutated a weight between -0.1 and 0.1 is added
+Each neuron weight has a chance to mutate according to the mutation rate, if a neuron is mutated a weight between -0.1 and 0.1 is added.

 ```cs
 public void Mutate(float mutationRate)